-The Board of Directors of the Company presently consists of 12 persons.
-Directors are elected for staggered terms of three years and until their successors are elected and qualified.
-The directors are divided into three classes of four directors each.
+The Board of Directors of the Company presently consists of 15 persons.
+Directors are elected for staggered terms of three years and until their successors are elected and qualified, except for directors elected by the Board to fill a vacancy thereon, including a vacancy created by an increase in the number of directors, who serve until the next Annual Meeting of Shareholders.
+The directors are divided into three classes of five directors each.
 The term of office of only one class of directors expires in each year.
 There are no arrangements or understandings between the Company and any person pursuant to which any person has been elected as a director.

-At the Annual Meeting, four directors will be elected for three-year terms.
+Effective July 1, 1996, the Board of Directors increased the number of directors from 12 to 15 and elected 3 directors to fill the vacancies thereby created to serve until the Annual Meeting.
+At the Annual Meeting, five directors will be elected for three-year terms, one director will be elected for a two-year term and one director will be elected for a one-year term.
 Unless otherwise specified on the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election as directors of the nominees listed below.
 Although it is anticipated that each nominee will be available to serve as a director, should any nominee be unavailable to serve, proxies will be voted by the proxy holders in their discretion for another person designated by the Board of Directors.
-Campbell B. Niven, who is 65 and had been a director of the Company since its formation in 1987, has declined to stand for election at the 1995 Annual Meeting.
-John B. Bouchard, President of Bouchard and Sons, Inc., and a director of the Company's subsidiary, Brunswick Federal Savings, F.A. ("Brunswick Federal"), since 1965, has been nominated to take the seat to be vacated by Mr. Niven.

 The following table sets forth certain information, some of which has been obtained from the Company's records and some of which has been supplied by the nominees and continuing directors, regarding the nominees for election to the Board of Directors and the directors who will continue in office for the remainder of their terms.
-Certain of the directors of the Company serve as directors or officers of Bethel Savings Bank, FSB ("Bethel Savings"), Brunswick Federal or ASI Data Services, Inc. ("ASI"), each of which is a 100% owned subsidiary of the Company.
-ASI provides data processing services to the financial industry.